 - Once the butter is melted, add the flour, garlic and onion and stir well using a whisk.

-- Stir in the thyme and add ¼ cup turkey stock to the sauce pan.
+- Stir in the thyme and add 1/4 cup turkey stock to the sauce pan.
+Add the stock slowly to the flour mixture to avoid lumps.

-- Stir well so it forms a paste and then slowly add the rest of the stock to the base.
+- Stir well so it forms a paste and then slowly add the rest of the stock to the base and stir constantly.

 - Using a wooden spoon or a spatula, stir the gravy constantly until it thickens and comes to the consistency that you're looking for.